Skip to Content

 Ingredients

-Because this was the first time I tried to make this type of cookies, I started with a small portion to make 9 cookies, enough for a homemade cookies box.
-The ingredients, as I mentioned, are very simple, but it will take you some time to transform chestnuts to chestnut powder.
+Because this was the first time I tried to make this type of cookies, I started with a small portion to make 9 cookies, enough for a homemade cookie box.
+The ingredients, as I mentioned, are very simple, but it will take some time into transform chestnuts to chestnut powder.

-• Chestnut: Roasted, steamed or boiled chestnuts then will be crushed and sifted through a strainer to get the smooth and light chestnut powder.
-I used around 120 peeled chestnuts, pounded with a pestle and got around 100g (1/2 cup) of powder.
-There were still some uncrushed chestnut pieces, so I added them into my Chestnut Rice.
+• Chestnut: Roasted, steamed, or boiled chestnuts are then will be crushed and sifted through a strainer to obtain the smooth and light chestnut powder.
+I used around 120 peeled chestnuts, pounded with a pestle, and got around 100g (1/2 cup) of powder.
+There were still some uncrushed chestnut pieces, so I added them to my Chestnut Rice.

-• Honey: You’ll need 25-30g (2 tbsp) honey per 100g (1/2 cup) chestnut powder.
+• Honey: You’ll need 25-30g (2 tbsp) of honey per 100g (1/2 cup) of chestnut powder.
 It will act as a glue to combine the powder into a dough and prevent it from cracking.

 • Cinnamon powder: The powder adds a hint of earthy and warm flavor to our cookies.
-It’s the perfect match with chestnut, especially in winter when we need to warm up our body.
+It’s the perfect match with chestnut, especially in winter when we need to warm up our bodies.

-• Toppings: There are many things to try adding more flavors to the Korean Chestnut Cookies.
-I picked all available toppings at home, from white sesame, crushed peanut to cacao and Matcha Powder.
-Crushed hazelnut, almond, walnut, etc. are all great to try.
+• Toppings: There are many things you can try adding to enhance the flavors of the Korean Chestnut Cookies.
+I used all the available toppings at home, from white sesame and crushed peanuts to cacao and Matcha Powder.
+Crushed hazelnuts, almonds, walnuts, etc., are all great options to try.

 korean chestnut cookies ingredients